khilnani/ec2-remote.serverless/README.md

   - `https://API_ID.execute-api.us-east-1.amazonaws.com/dev/ec2`
   - Note, there is no ending '/'
 - Replace `api_key` with the AWS API Key created earlier
-- Edit the list with `INSTANCE_TAG_NAME` with names (tag:name) for the iEC2 instances you want to control, one instane name per line.
+- Edit the list with `INSTANCE_TAG_NAME` with names (tag:name) for the iEC2 instances you want to control, one instance name per line.
 - Run the workflow!